-- voting against the reappointment of directors; - voting against the resolution on the proposed remuneration policy; - voting against the resolution on past remuneration.
+- voting against the reappointment of directors; - voting against the resolution on the ex-ante remuneration policy; - voting against the resolution on past remuneration.

-In 2023, CNP Assurances examined all Say On Climate climate resolutions.
-Details of the votes cast by CNP Assurances are available in the report on the 2023 shareholder engagement policy.
+In 2024, CNP Assurances examined all Say On Climate and Say on Nature resolutions.
+Details of the votes cast by CNP Assurances are available in the report on the 2024 shareholder engagement policy.